miketz/rapid-serial-visual-presentation/README.md

 # Installation

-Requires Emacs 24.1 or later for lexical binding.
+Requires Emacs 24.4 which will support:
+  - lexical binding
+  - cl-lib

-Recommended Emacs 24.4 or later for with-eval-after-load macro in the sample config below.
+  - with-eval-after-load for sample config below

 Place **rapid-serial-visual-presentation.el** in **/your/chosen/folder**.